We educate voters, endorse candidates, and mobilize volunteers so NOW-backed campaigns win.

 We’re committed to increasing women’s representation.

 We educate voters on the women’s rights credentials of candidates.
 We’ve made progress, but have a long ways to go.
-Women currently make up 23% of Congress and 31% of our New York State legislature.
+Women currently make up 26.7% of Congress.
+Thirty-four percent of women serving in Congress are women of color.
+Women make up 34.3% of our New York State legislature, putting New York 16th in the rankings of representation in state legislatures.
 Get the stats on the growing number of women holding elected office.